Mobile computing products

 MIPI UniPro is developed by the MIPI UniPro Working Group and was first released in 2007.
 The current version, v2.0, was adopted in 2022 and adds key features to double the data rate of the previous UniPro v1.8 specification, while offering greater throughput and reduced latency particularly required by today’s most demanding flash storage applications.

 MIPI UniPro functions as a processing pipeline for data units.
-It is structured as a stack of protocol layers, similar to layers 1-4 in an OSI reference model for networking applications.
-It is very versatile and can be used for a variety of applications: It can be used as a standalone interface for chip-to-chip/IPC communications and as a building block for multimedia interfaces.
-Devices that use MIPI UniPro include smartphones, tablets, laptops, cameras, multimedia devices, smart watches, health monitors and automotive infotainment systems, among others.
+It is implemented on as few as four wires and structured as a protocol stack, similar to layers 1-4 in an Open Systems Interconnection (OSI) reference model.
+The interface is easy to deploy and flexible for use in traditional and modular device architectures.
+It can be used as a standalone interface for chip-to-chip/IPC communications and as a building block for multimedia interfaces.
+Devices that use MIPI UniPro include smartphones, tablets and mobile computing products, as well as infotainment platforms and telematics hubs in automotive systems.

-Note: The full specification is available only to MIPI Alliance members.
-For information about joining MIPI Alliance, visit Join MIPI.
+Note: The UniPro specification is available to MIPI Alliance members only.
+For information about joining the MIPI Alliance, visit Join MIPI.